hestiacp/hestiacp/docs/docs/contributing/development.md

 1. Visit the VM's IP address in your browser using the default Hestia port and login with `admin`/`Password123`

-   _(bypass any SSL errors you see when loading the page)_
+   _(proceed past any SSL errors you see when loading the page)_

    ```bash
    e.g. https://192.168.64.15:8083
    ```

 Hestia is now running in a virtual machine.
-If you'd like to make changes to the source code and test them, please continue to the next section.
+If you'd like to make changes to the source code and test them in your browser, please continue to the next section.

 ## Making changes to Hestia

-After setting up Hestia in a VM you can now make changes to the source code in `$HOME/projects/hestiacp` on your local machine using your editor of choice.
+After setting up Hestia in a VM you can now make changes to the source code at `$HOME/projects/hestiacp` on your local machine (outside of the VM) using your editor of choice.

 The following are example instructions for making a change to Hestia's UI and testing it locally.

-1. At the root of the project on your local machine, install Node dependencies
+1. At the root of the project on your local machine, ensure the latest packages are installed

    ```bash
    npm install